 Aspen is the student information system used by the Marblehead schools.
-You will have one parent account to access all your children's information.
-If you happen to receive separate parent accounts for each child, please let the Technology Department know and they can merge the accounts for you.
-Parents and students can access the system directly at http://aspen.marbleheadschools.org/aspen.
+You will have one parent account to access all of your children's information.

+Parents can access the system directly at:

+https://ma-marblehead.myfollett.com/aspen/logon.do